Instructional Leadership For K-12 Educators

 How The Classroom Observations Work

-The Instructional Leadership Program brings DataWorks training consultants and administrators into the classroom to observe, monitor, and analyze classroom instruction to improve the effectiveness of teachers.
+Instructional Leadership brings DataWorks training consultants and administrators into the classroom to observe, monitor, and analyze classroom instruction to improve the effectiveness of teachers.

 Step 1